Unity AR motion tracking center —— XR Origin

 A typical XR Origin structure is as follows:

-The root node of the XR Origin is an empty GameObject, which can have one or more XR Origin Child nodes.
-The XR Origin Child contains a XROriginChildController component, which acts as a proxy for the XR Origin's control logic.
+The XR Origin root node is an empty GameObject, which can have one or more XR Origin Child nodes.
+XR Origin Child contains a XROriginChildController component that proxies XR Origin control logic.

-During the session runtime, if there is no correct XR Origin structure in the scene, an XR Origin and an XR Origin Child will be automatically created.
-During runtime, the XR Origin Child will be constrained to the same position and orientation as the XR Origin.
+During session runtime, if no correct XR Origin structure exists in the scene, XR Origin and an XR Origin Child are automatically created.
+During operation, XR Origin Child is constrained to the same position and orientation as XR Origin.

-Objects generated by the session, such as point clouds from sparse spatial mapping or meshes from dense spatial mapping, will be created under the XR Origin Child node.
+Objects generated by the session, such as sparse spatial mapping point clouds or dense spatial mapping meshes, are created under XR Origin Child nodes.

-This video demonstrates the effect of running dense spatial mapping while performing motion tracking in the same scene.
-It can be observed that the generated mesh is created under the XR Origin Child node.
+This video demonstrates dense spatial mapping running alongside motion tracking in the same scene.
+The generated mesh is created under the XR Origin Child node.

 [Optional] XR Origin (Unity XR)